openml-labs/gama/docs/source/advanced_guide/logging.rst

  - `INFO`: General information about the optimization process.
  - `WARNING`: Serious errors that do not prohibit GAMA from running to completion (but results could be suboptimal).
  - `ERROR`: Errors which prevent GAMA from running to completion.

-As described in :ref:`dashboard-section` the files in the output directory can be used to generate visualizations about the optimization process.